mpdairy/posh/README.md

 ```

 Except Posh's `transact!` buffers its transactions in 1/60 second intervals, passes them
-through any handlers set up in `before-tx!`, then actually transacts
+through any handlers set up in `before-tx!`, then batch transacts
 them to the database.

 ## Advanced Examples